Marcello Petacci: Aftermath

 Petacci's corpse and those of the other fifteen shot were taken to Milan.
 His body was exposed in Piazzale Loreto at 03:00 am on 29 April together with those of Mussolini and the others, which were hanged upside down; to these corpses was added that of Achille Starace, who had a summary trial at the Polytechnic of Milan and was shot near the bodies of the other gerarchi.
 On 10 August 1944 the square had been the scene of the execution by the Germans of 15 Italian partisans, as a reprisal for a partisan attack on a German military convoy.
-In that occasion the bodies were left on display for a number of days.
+On that occasion the bodies were left on display for a number of days.

 Around 3 p.m. on 29 April, the American military command ordered the 19 bodies to be taken by lorry to the municipal morgue in Via Ronzo no. 1; Petacci's body was then taken to the Maggiore Cemetery and buried as unknown in field 16, where those of Mussolini and Achille Starace were already located.
 On 17 August 1945 his body was recognised; in 1951 a survey of the grave was carried out under the fictitious name "Mario Conterini", but the body allegedly did not correspond to Petacci's characteristics.
 In March 1957 his body and that of Clara were buried in the family tomb at the Verano Cemetery in Rome thanks to the permission given by Interior Minister Fernando Tambroni.

 Petacci's wife Zita Ritossa (who died in 1987) and his sons Ferdinando and Benvenuto would be kept in Luigi Longo's custody from 28 April to 2 May when, according to Ferdinando, she was repeatedly tortured by the partisans.
 On 2 May, the Freedom Volunteers Corps granted her a pass to join her family in Milan.